aarondwi/together/README.md

 4. This library will never include `panic` handling, because IMO, it is a bad practice. `panic` should only be used when keep going is dangerous for integrity, and the best solution is to just **crash**.
 If you (or a library you are using) still insist to use `panic`, please `recover` it and return error instead.
 5. For now, there are no plans to support dynamic, adaptive setup (a la [Netflix adaptive concurrency limit](https://netflixtechblog.medium.com/performance-under-load-3e6fa9a60581)).
 Besides cause this library gonna need more tuning (number of worker, batch size, waiting size, how to handle savings, etc) which makes it really really complex, together's Batch Buffering already absorbs most of the contention from requests, and upstream services easily become CPU bottlenecked.
 Adaptivity just gonna make CPU not operating at maximum available capacity.

-## On incorporating / using

-1. Start with simpler pattern, such as those with key-value access only.
-This typically constitute large number of requests, and very simple to batch (akin to `SELECT * FROM a_table_name WHERE some_field IN (...)`, or redis pipelines, memcache's multi_get).
-2. Prefer pessimistic rather than optimistic concurrency control, so you can control how complex your logic should be without rollbacking everything.
-3. Reduce allocations, as this is another source of non-useful work.
-See [here](https://github.com/aarondwi/notes/blob/main/WebAppsAlloc.md).
-CPU for allocations are better used for Together's logic

 ## Setup Recommendations